pyload/pyload/docs/write_addons.rst

 ======

 A Addon is a python file which is located at :file:`pyload/plugins/addon`.
-The :class:`HookManager <pyload.manager.HookManager.HookManager>` will load it automatically on startup.
+The :class:`AddonManager <pyload.manager.AddonManager.AddonManager>` will load it automatically on startup.
 Only one instance exists over the complete lifetime of pyload.
-Your addon can interact on various events called by the :class:`HookManager <pyload.manager.HookManager.HookManager>`, do something complete autonomic and has full access to the :class:`Api <pyload.Api.Api>` and every detail of pyLoad.
+Your addon can interact on various events called by the :class:`AddonManager <pyload.manager.AddonManager.AddonManager>`, do something complete autonomic and has full access to the :class:`Api <pyload.Api.Api>` and every detail of pyLoad.
 The UpdateManager, CaptchaTrader, UnRar and many more are realised as addons.